by Linda Walleshauser, on Feb 23, 2023 9:45:00 AM

 New York Overtime covers all individuals that fall under the definition of the word “employee”.
 An employee is defined as "any individual employed or permitted to work by an employer in any occupation”.

-However, neither FLSA requirements or New York Overtime requirements apply to the following types of workers:
+However, neither FLSA requirements nor New York Overtime requirements apply to the following types of workers:

 Important to note is while overtime requirements do not apply to individuals working for a Federal, State, or Municipal Government, the law does cover:

-*It is also important to understand that employers may decide to pay overtime to exempt employees at their own discretion, with the exception of “elective officers and those officers otherwise excluded by law and to any or all public employees under their jurisdiction” under General Municipal Law 90.
+It is also important to understand that employers may decide to pay overtime to exempt employees at his or her own discretion, with the exception of “elective officers and those officers otherwise excluded by law and to any or all public employees under their jurisdiction” under General Municipal Law 90.

 Rules for Salaried Employees

-Although executive, administrative, and professional employees are not covered by overtime requirements, some salaried employees are still entitled to overtime pay for hours worked over 40 hours.
+Although executive, administrative, and professional employees that also meet the requirements of the Salary Level Test are not covered by overtime requirements, some salaried employees are still entitled to overtime pay for hours worked over 40 hours.
 The number of hours included in the employee’s regular work week only affects the rate of overtime pay.

 What Are Executive, Administrative, and Professional (EAP) Employees?

 Executive, administrative, and professional (EAP) employees are exempt from overtime requirements under New York Overtime law.
-In order to determine if an employee falls into one of these categories, they must meet a salary level test or one of the other exemption requirements below.
+In order to determine if an employee falls into one of these categories, he or she must meet a salary level test as well as one of the other exemption requirements below for EAP.

-New York salary threshold is actually higher than the new exempt salary thresholds for FLSA.
-In New York, to be considered except from overtime, an employee must make at least the following:
+However, the New York salary threshold is still higher than the exempt salary thresholds for FLSA.
+In New York, to be considered exempt from overtime, an employee must make at least the following:

 New York City and Nassau, Suffolk, and Westchester Counties